 FBT addresses issues with family functioning, behavioral patterns, and substance abuse.
 You and your family members work together to set mutually agreed-upon behavioral goals, and when someone reaches a goal, they receive a reward.9

 Regardless of the therapeutic approach you choose, many co-occurring treatment options exist to help you find relief from both your substance abuse and mental health disorders.

 - Substance Abuse and Mental Health Services Administration.
-(2015).
-Behavioral health treatment and services.
+(2019).
+Behavioral Health Treatments and Services.

 - National Institute on Drug Abuse.
 (2010).
 Comorbidity: Addiction and other mental illnesses.

 - Substance Abuse and Mental Health Services Administration.
 (2006).
 TIP 45: Detoxification and Substance Abuse Treatment: Physical Detoxification Services for Withdrawal from Specific Substances.

 - National Institute on Drug Abuse.
-(2012).
-Principles of drug addiction treatment: A research based guide.
-Cognitive behavioral therapy.
+(2018).
+Principles of Drug Addiction Treatment: A Research Based Guide (Third Edition): Cognitive Behavioral Therapy.

 - National Institute on Drug Abuse.
 (2012).
-Principles of drug addiction treatment: A research based guide.
-Family behavior therapy.
+Principles of Drug Addiction Treatment: A Research Based Guide (Third Edition).
+Family Behavior Therapy.